-All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to child - on - child harm and learners who present with a mental health need.
+All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to child on child harm and learners who present with a mental health need.

-At Newman Catholic Trust and its school, learners can raise their concerns via CPOMS or they must report directly to the DSL of the school where the concern arises.
+At Newman Catholic Trust learners can raise their concerns via CPOMS or they must report directly to the DSL of the school where the concern arises.
 They will be treated seriously.

-2.2 Information Sharing
+2. 2.2 Information Sharing

-Newman Catholic Trust and its schools are committed to having due regard to relevant data protection principles which allow for sharing (and withholding) personal information as provided for in the Data protection Act 2018 and UK General Data Protection Regulations.
+Newman Catholic Trust is committed to have due regard to relevant data protection principles which allow for sharing (and withholding) personal information as provided for in the Data protection Act 2018 and UK General Data Protection Regulations.
 This includes how to store and share information for safeguarding purposes, including information which is sensitive and personal and should be treated as 'special category personal data'.